Homa/rhelements.github.io/docs/framework-integration/rhelements-react-integration.md

     Latest versions of most of the browsers except IE and FireFox, support custom elements.
 In next version of FireFox, Firefox  63, custom element support is included.
 If you want to support all browsers, you have to use polyfill. (https://caniuse.com/#feat=custom-elementsv1)

-    Google Polymer team has developed a set of polyfills for custom elements support.If you target a specific browser, you can load the bundle that is needed by it.
+    Google Polymer team has developed a set of polyfills for custom elements support.
+If you target a specific browser, you can load the bundle that is needed by it.
 Please reference here to find the one that meets your needs: https://github.com/webcomponents/webcomponentsjs/tree/v1#how-to-use

     We will use webcomponents-loader.js here to support all the latest browsers.